FriendsOfShopware/shopware-cli/wiki/docs/shopware-project-yml-schema.md

 ## Advanced usage

-### Configuration inheritance
+### Configuration includes

-You can extend another `.shopware-project.yml` file to reuse or override configurations.
+You can include one or more `.shopware-project.yml` files to reuse or override configurations.
 This is useful when you have multiple projects with the same configuration.
 You can also use this to create a base configuration for your stages or teams and extend it for your own needs.
 This also can be used to toggle specific plugin configurations for different stages e.g. enabling/disabling the Paypal sandbox mode depending on the environment.

-Parent `.shopware-project.yml`:
+Parent `.shopware-project.base.yml`:

 ```yaml
 url: 'http://localhost'